Onfleet Alternatives: Top Delivery Management Platforms Compared

 Bringg was founded in 2012, and is used by large organizations and brands that need to manage both on-demand delivery and supply chain management.

-While they do not advertise their prices or offer a free trial, their online form requesting more information gives us an idea of the size of the businesses it targets: The smallest volume starts at “less than 30,000 orders.”
+Their online form requesting more information gives us an idea of the size of the businesses it targets: The smallest volume starts at "less than 30,000 orders."

 When researching Bringg online, you'll find very few reviews from actual users.
 The few Bringg reviews found on Capterra, for example, are all outdated, and mostly from individuals using its driver app, rather than business users.
 There is also a steady stream of recent reviews for Bringg's mobile app for drivers on the Google Play Store or the App Store.